OpenBB-finance/OpenBB/website/content/platform/usage/basics/index.md

 ![Jupyter Lab Import](https://github.com/OpenBB-finance/OpenBBTerminal/assets/85772166/7cc04e49-57fe-4bbf-bb5e-4cfbdab62eaf)

 The `Contextual Help` window displays more details, and also previews DataFrames after they are assigned.
-These tools are an excellent way to understand the structure of the SDK along with the syntax for each command and argument.
+These tools are an excellent way to understand the structure of the Platform along with the syntax for each command and argument.

 ### Code Editors and IDEs

 Regardless of the code editor of choice, the program must know that the `obb` virtual Python environment exists.
 The steps for setting it up will vary by platform, consult the manual for the specific editor.
 VS Code is a recommended choice because it is free, flexible, and has integrations with GitHub and Jupyter, and has a plugin marketplace that can enhance a workspace with tools like GitHub Co-Pilot.
 Some code editing and IDE suites will charge a subscription for Jupyter integrations, which make them less ideal.

 :::note
-Spyder is not recommended for installing or operating the OpenBB SDK.
+Spyder is not recommended for installing or operating the OpenBB Platform.
 :::

 #### Helpful VS Code Extensions